Content Menu

 A European mill processing deep-drawing steel (DC04) used stretch leveling to stabilize residual stresses after cold rolling.
 By targeting 1.5% elongation, they lowered peak stresses from 140 MPa to below 40 MPa without changing hardness or elongation properties significantly.

-Tension leveling combines stretch with roll bending under constant tension.
+Tension leveling combines stretch with roll bending under constant tension, which is especially important before bending stainless steel sheet metal so that residual stresses don’t cause unpredictable springback or distortion.
 It’s widely used in galvanizing and coating lines because the tension prevents slack and ensures uniform coating thickness.

 When mechanical methods are impractical—large plates, welded assemblies, or repair work—thermal straightening becomes the go-to approach.